sculab/GeneMiner2/README.md

 For the complete user manual, please refer to [manual](manual/manual_geneminer.pdf)

-For geneminer2关于功能和界面的更多说明，detailed GeneMiner2 documentation, [please see here](manual/EN_US/readme_detailed.md).
+For more information about functions and interface，[please see here](manual/EN_US/readme_detailed.md).

 For a further explanation of the output directory,  [please see here](manual/EN_US/output.md).